eecs394-s17/DayByDay/README.md

 create a new Firebase application and update the authentication information in `src/app/app.module.ts`.

+### Known Bugs
+* Cancel on dropdowns does not unselect choice
+* Does not prevent duplicate sending of updates on double click in updates form
+* Access keys for Firebase publicly committed

 ## Developers
 * Wajihuddin Omar Mohammed
 * Will Finnegan